Skip to Content

 Who is eligible for employment support funding through NDIS?

-Any NDIS participant aged 15-22 who has identified an employment or vocational outcome is eligible for employment support funding through the NDIS.
+Any NDIS participant aged 15-24 who has identified an employment or vocational outcome in their NDIS plan is eligible for employment support funding through the NDIS.

 What NDIS funding is required to access employment and vocational services?

-To access to our Youth Employment Program, you need NDIS Capacity Building – Finding and Keeping a Job – Employment Assistance funding.
+To access to our Youth Employment Program, you need Capacity Building – Finding and Keeping a Job (Employment Related Assessment, Counselling or Advice) funding.
 This was previously known as SLES (School Leaver Employment Support).

 Our therapists can support you to access any of this funding if employment is one of your goals.